-Rudy's Country Store and Bar-B-Que: Conveniently located for cyclists on S. Capital of Texas Hwy, one of the more popular cycling routes, this one-stop gas station, garage and grocery store serves up oak-smoked sausage, brisket, ribs and turkey.
+Rudy's Country Store and Bar-B-Que: Conveniently located for cyclists on S. Capital of Texas Hwy, one of the more popular cycling routes, this one-stop gas station, garage, and grocery store serve up oak-smoked sausage, brisket, ribs, and turkey.
 Don't forget the special sauce and maybe a Grease Monkey wipe for clean up after.
 2451 S. Capital of Texas Hwy.

 Looking for cycling essentials, service or just some cool new swag?
 There's no shortage of great bike shops here in Austin starting with Bicycle World off South Lamar.
 This shop is a favorite among locals and offers some of the friendliest and best service in town.
 Check out the Sunday shop rides for intermediate, advanced and no-drop routes.

 Literally, about a block down the road, Bicycle Sports Shop offers one of Austin's largest selections of cycling clothing and accessories for roadies and commuters alike, and Austin Tri-Cyclist (ATC) is a specialty shop haven for triathletes.
 For serious cyclists looking to push the pace, check out the infamous ATC Saturday ride that offers 30 and 50-mile options.

 Whether you're looking to spectate or compete, the Driveway Series is one of Austin's best-kept cycling secrets.
 This family (and canine) friendly event is a weekly crit-style road race held on a privately owned racetrack just a few miles east of downtown Austin.